carsonRadtke/carsonradtke.github.io/README.md

-## Carson Radtke's Posts
+## Hello!

-Hi!
 My name is Carson, I am currently working on Microsoft's MSVC C++ Code Analysis product.
 We ship a number of C++ static analysis checks that ship inside of Visual Studio.
 I currently live in Colorado and enjoy camping, fishing, and hiking.
 This site is a collection of posts written by me on topics that I find interesting.
-Opinions expressed in these posts are soley my own and do not express the views or opinions of my employer.
+Opinions expressed in these posts are solely my own and do not express the views nor opinions of my employer.

-Other places you can find my online:
+Other places you can find me online:
  - https://devblogs.microsoft.com/cppblog/author/carsonradtke/
  - https://nosrac.me
  - https://linkedin.com/in/carsonradtke